ICS-484-Rainbow6/Rainbow6/README.md

 ### Step 2:
 *   Go to the folder by using terminal or other IDEAs
 *   Complie the ' index.py ' to run the program

+### Step 3:
+*   See the web app on your localhost server.
+(It will be display on your terminal after you complie the program.)

+*   Complie the ' index.py ' to run the program
 #### Note:
 If there are some compile errors such as ``` "No module named ... " ```, All you need to do is intall these missing modules by ``` pip install NAME_MODULE_MISSED ``` or